nfcpy/nfcpy/docs/index.rst

-.. nfcpy documentation master file, created by sphinx-quickstart on Mon Sep 19 18:10:55 2011.

 ===================
 nfcpy documentation
 ===================

 The *nfcpy* module implements NFC Forum specifications for wireless short-range data exchange with NFC devices and tags.
-It is written in Python and aims to provide an easy-to-use, yet powerful NFC API for Python applications.
+It is written in Python and aims to provide an easy-to-use, yet powerful API for Python applications.

 .. warning::